ENCCS/software-bootcamp/README.md

 ## Prerequisites

-- You should be prepared to install software on your own laptop and bring it to the bootcamp
+- You should be prepared to install software on your own laptop and bring it to the bootcamp - see below.
-- Some previous experience with programming is advantageous but not mandatory - the first day is devoted to introductory topics
+- Some previous experience with programming is advantageous but not mandatory - the first day is devoted to introductory topics.

 ## Before the bootcamp